cakadi190/cakadi190/README.md

 # 💫 About Me
 Hi guys, my name is Amir Zuhdi Wibowo, you can call me Amir or Adi.
 I'm a fullstack web developer.
 Here is my current details.<br>

 🔭 I’m currently working as Chief Technology Officer on [PT.
-Buat Usaha Digital Indonesia](https://www.instagram.com/buatusaha.id)<br>👯 I'm a FullStack Web Developer<br>🤝 I’m looking for help with Developer and Design<br>🌱 I’m currently learning ReactJS and NextJS<br>💬 Ask me about Web Developer and Graphic Design<br>⚡ ThinkPad and PocoPhone user's
+Buat Usaha Digital Indonesia](https://www.instagram.com/buatusaha.id)<br>👯 I'm a FullStack Web Developer<br>🤝 I’m looking for help with Developer and Design<br>🌱 I’m currently learning Flutter and or Kotlin<br>💬 Ask me about Web Developer and Graphic Design<br>⚡ ThinkPad and PocoPhone user's

 ## 🌐 Socials: